Claire Millard, a Brit living in Tallinn, is trying to crack the code – learn Estonian in Estonia.

 “After three weeks I am able to proficiently read warnings against going outside in the dark without your (legally required) reflectors and about the dangers of blindness caused by illegal, methanol-based vodka.”

 * Adapted from the article first published in the Young and Global magazine.
 Cover photo by Ilmar Saabas (Maaleht).
-Please consider making a donation for the continuous improvement of our publication.
+Please consider supporting Estonian World for the continuous improvement of our publication.